amirhesham65/newz-app/README.md

 - Ability to share an article with your friends or family.
 - Users can visit the article/source web page.
 - The country can be changed in the settings
+- Ability to search with a certain keyword

 ## Upcoming Features
 - Users can browse news by Topic/Category
-- Ability to search for a certain keyword